smartdevicelink/sdl_evolution/proposals/0220-support-for-android-custom-routerservice.md

 ```

-#### Using cache for saving cost to find the connected RouterService.
-When the app finds the connected RouterService, it might be better to cache the service name on somewhere, e.g. SharedPreferences, so that it won't bother the other app's RouterService too often.
-When the cache is used, the time to clear the cache is very important.
-This is optional, however.

 ### If an app contains custom RouterService, it must start by itself
 Because the custom RouterService cannot rely on other apps to be woken up, it must start RouterService whenever needed.
 The time when the app starts RouterService highly depends on the application, however.